Founded in 1987, Community Action (CA) is a week-long immersion orientation program for Princeton University fi

 Welcome Class of 2022!

-Community Action (CA) is a week-long immersion orientation program for the Princeton University first-year class coordinated by the Pace Center for Civic Engagement.
-CA facilitates the transition to college by introducing first-year students to the values, expectations, and resources of the inclusive Princeton community.
+Community Action (CA) is a small-group experience of Princeton Orientation coordinated by the Pace Center for Civic Engagement.
+CA facilitates the transition to college by introducing new students to the values, expectations, and resources of the inclusive Princeton community.

 Uniquely, Community Action: